Key Takeaways

 - Few options for fine-tuning.

-PotPlayer
+Top 3: PotPlayer

 PotPlayer is perfect for demanding playback scenarios.
 HEVC 4K and HDR content with high bitrates is supported via DXVA, CUDA, and Intel Quick Sync.
-More effectively than most popular players.
+This HEVC player is more effectively than most popular players.
+This controls scale and process color.
+The proper setup is complex and may overwhelm users who are not technically experienced.
+This results in the best image quality.
+For users who want to squeeze every ounce of performance out of their GPU, PotPlayer offers unparalleled control over the video rendering process.

 Best for: Windows users who seek the best playback performance and the most player customization.